 Multi-Week Classes

 Our classes meet once a week for 2.5 hours each week.
-May/June classes are in session.
-July/August classes will be available for signups on Monday, June 9 at noon.
+November/December classes will be available for signups on Monday, Oct 6th at noon.

 What Makes Us Different?